johnbxu/chattyApp/README.md

 ## Getting Started

-1. Clone this repo as well as the repo for the websocket server (https://github.com/johnbxu/chattyAppWebSocketServer)
+1. Clone this repo
-2. Install all dependencies for both directories (using `npm install`)
+2. Install all dependencies for the chatty app directory (using `npm install`)
+3. Install all dependencies for the webSocketServer directory (using `npm install`)
-3. Run the web server using `node server.js`
+4. Run the web server using `/node server.js`
-4. Run the websocket server using `node server.js`
+5. Run the websocket server using `/webSocketServer/node server.js`
-5. Connect to localhost:3000 with a browser
+6. Connect to localhost:3000 with a browser

 ### Dependencies